2012 Family Picnic held at Elstro's...

 The Club voted to appropriate $100 for the Centerville Summer Basketball Camp.

-The Club's Annual Family Picnic will be held this year at the home of Lions Anne and Joe Elstro at 1198 West Grove Road, Centerville.
-Members are asked to bring a side dish and dessert to the 6:30 pm event.
-Meat and drinks will be provided.
+The Club's Annual Family Picnic will be held this year at the home of Lions Anne and Joe Elstro at 1198 West Grove Road,

 Members are being asked to provide three pies (or other dessert) for the June 8 and 9 Fish Fry.
-It's requested they be brought to the Centerville City Building on Friday, June 8.
+It's requested

 6/4/12